Transport of oxygen

 - Oxygen can also dissolve in the water of blood plasma; at normal body temperatures about 0.025 cm3 of oxygen can dissolve in water

-- The binding of the first oxygen molecule results in a conformational change in the structure of the haemoglobin molecule, making it easier for each successive oxygen molecule to bind
+- Cooperative binding takes place – the binding of the first oxygen molecule results in a conformational change in the structure of the haemoglobin molecule, making it easier for each successive oxygen molecule to bind

 - The reverse of this process happens when oxygen dissociates in the tissues